 I was putting at least one kid through college with my cable bill alone — all so that I had the option to watch hot dog eating contests on ESPN 13 at 4 a.m.
 Woohoo!

 A pattern began to emerge as I looked over the data: I was purchasing things because of a deeper discontent.

 I went into work slightly more enlightened than I was the day before, but I wanted to be sure.
 Was I just being too negative about my job?
 Was I starting into some sort of just-turned-30 midlife/depression/crisis?
 Was I about to run out and purchase a red convertible and pierce my tongue in a desperate cry for attention from women almost half my age?

 As an experiment, I decided to count the number of smiles I received around the office and cafeteria for one day.
-Other than one nearly mad and shaking engineer that was watching the coffee machine fill his 1 liter mug for the third time, the only smiling faces I saw on this beautiful June afternoon were the ones walking at a quickstep toward the door at closing time.
+Other than one nearly mad and shaking engineer that was watching the coffee machine fill his one-liter mug for the third time, the only smiling faces I saw on this beautiful June afternoon were the ones walking at a quickstep toward the door at closing time.

 Things were quickly beginning to make sense.

-My date was Jan 1, 2006.
-What a better way to start a new year than to start a new life altogether?
-In the 6 months between my enlightenment and the start of my new less paying yet more satisfying career as a backpacker, I managed to save money and sell my house myself.
+My date was January 1, 2006.
+What better way to start a new year than to start a new life of vagabonding?
+In the six months between my enlightenment and the start of my new, less-paying-yet-more-satisfying career as a backpacker, I managed to save money and sell my house myself.

-During my meetings, I was having visions of living on an organic farm, picking fruit in the sunshine, and meeting hippy girls to go surfing with.
+During my meetings at IBM, I was having visions of living on an organic farm, picking fruit in the sunshine, and meeting hippy girls who could teach me to surf.
 Was I heading for sure financial doom?
 The thought did cross my mind, especially when I started trickling news of my plan to friends and family.

 I would not trade my adventures, experiences, and new friends for all the promotions, cable channels, or wacky tie days in the world.